How Subtle Changes Can Increase Your CTR

-(pro tip: these are called kiosk style buttons).
+(pro tip: these are called kiosk-style buttons).

-All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if flat design can hang in there a few more years.
+All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if a flat design can hang in there for a few more years.

-A lot of people lump movement in with making something that’s clickable 3D, but I think it’s important enough to warrant a category on its own, first from a UX perspective, and second because of what it means for flat design.
+A lot of people lump movement in with making something that’s clickable 3D, but I think it’s important enough to warrant a category on its own, first from a UX perspective and second because of what it means for flat design.

 From a UX perspective

 Users need feedback for their actions.
 It’s the number 1 way to help users understand where they are and what to do.

 The first job of making something clickable is telling users that it can be clicked.